ilias-lp/canary-weather-etl/README.md

 Reference Evapotranspiration (ET₀)

-It can be seen that it comprises all essential variables but still misses some of other metrics of potential interest such as UV index or percentage of cloudcover.
+It can be seen that it comprises all essential variables but still misses some other metrics of potential interest such as UV index or percentage of cloudcover.
 This brings us to the second data source for additional variables.

 **Visual Crossing Weather API** https://www.visualcrossing.com/weather-api/ This one has much less generous free tier but is compensated by a reasonably cheap metered subscription type charging 0.0001 USD per API call.